Unit Group 4151

 - experimental psychologist

 - psychological associate

 Over the past few years, the number of psychologists has risen sharply.
 This rise is primarily attributable to the public's much greater sensitivity to social needs: aging population, mental health, stress, personal growth, home support, dropping out of school, behavioural problems, pathological gambling, homelessness, violence, suicide, exclusion, etc. This trend toward sharp employment growth should be maintained over the next few years.

 Sources of employment

-Openings will arise mainly from the need to replace psychologists who will be retiring, but also from employment increase.
-In fact, the average age of psychologists is considerably higher than in the work force as a whole.
+Openings will arise mainly from employment increase and from the need to replace psychologists who will be retiring.
 The proportion of psychologists aged 55 and over in 2006 was clearly higher than that of all occupations (26% compared with 15%, according to census data).
 Turnover is very low, although, with the appropriate training, experience in this occupation can lead to promotions to management positions and can open the way to positions in many occupations: family mediator (see 4153), college instructor (see 4131), university professor (see 4121), guidance counsellor (see 4143), employment counsellor (see 4213), management consultant (see 1122), specialist in human resources (see 1121), etc.